 - First Time Setup with Water Line

+The Duo will arrive in reservoir mode.
+If you wish to use the machine in plumbed-in mode, you will need to install the included plug into the reservoir inlet before connecting the machine to a water line.
 If you wish to plumb-in your machine, switch the water source to plumbed in the control panel.
 Attach the included braided line to the direct water inlet on the bottom of the machine.
 To attach, simply screw on the line until hand tight, then use an adjustable wrench to tighten an additional quarter turn.
 Attach the other end of the braided line to a cold water source.
 Then, open your water line and check for leaks at all of the connection points.

 Programming the PID